CraftingStore/craftingstore-docs/docs/payment-gateways/how-to-set-up-stripe.md

 3\.
 Enter the following endpoint: (https://payments.cloudprotected.net/v1/callback/stripe)
 4\.
 Select the following event: ``charge.dispute.created``
 5\.
 After creating find the "Signing secret" at the webhook that you just created and copy & paste it into the CraftingStore dashboard under [ Payments -> Gateways -> Stripe ].
 6\.
-Now we will be notified of new disputes, and thus we will notify your server, and execute the chargeback commandss.
+Now we will be notified of new disputes, and thus we will notify your server, and execute the chargeback commands.